gulmert89/studyRoom_docker/README.md

     * [in the second terminal] `docker exec -it c41e0a33dee3 sh`
     * Here we are `/usr/app #`, waiting for a command in the terminal.
 * All of the files we copied including the dependencies installed with `npm install` is currently in ``/usr/app`` safely.
+### 1.4.6.
+Unnecessary Rebuilds
+* If you change the `index.js` file, you have to build the image once again.
+* ...and install all the dependencies.
+This is tiresome!
+### 1.4.7.
+Minimizing Cache Busting and Rebuilds
+* We split the `COPY` command [see the latest version of the Dockerfile in the `simpleweb` folder] so that unless the dependencies are changed, the rebuild process will use their cached versions and only copy the updated `index.js` to the image.
+The rebuild process will be much faster.
+## 1.5.
+Docker Compose with Multiple Local Containers (`visits`)
+### 1.5.1.
+App Overview
+* Let's say we have a simple website with a Node app + Redis server, where Redis server counts the number of visits to the page.
+We can gather these two in a single container, but when we need to scale things up, creating multiple containers with these two might cause us trouble since the containers count the visits separately on their own.
+Thus, it's better to scale Node apps up and then connect these multiple containers to our Redis container.

 <br>========================================================<br>